YifanQin-ND/YifanQin-ND.github.io/_pages/about.md

 # News

+* 🎉️Our `paper` is accepted by **ASP-DAC 2025** !
+  *A 10.60 uW 150 GOPS Mixed-Bit-Width Sparse CNN Accelerator for Life-Threatening Ventricular Arrhythmia Detection*
 * 🎉️Our `paper` is accepted by **ICCAD 2024** !
   *TSB: Tiny Shared Block for Efficient DNN Deployment on NVCIM Accelerators*
 * 🎉️Our `paper` is accepted by **ICCAD 2024** !